Scuba diving with manta ray in Bali.

 When attacked, usually they suffer serious injuries and big cuts.
 Lucky them, their tissues regenerate incredibly quickly.
 An injury can heal at high speed and tissue can be regenerated almost completely weeks later.
 Cleaner wrasse also helps to speed up this process, removing all the dead tissue.

-Manta has the biggest brain of all fish
+7. Manta ray has the biggest brain of all fish

-In fact, an individual manta eats about 13% of its body weight each week.
+8. An individual manta eats about 13% of its body weight each week

 When foraging, it slowly swims around its prey, herding it into a tight “ball”.
 Then it speeds through the bunched organisms with a wide-open mouth.
 If a ball is particularly dense, a manta may somersault through it.

 They usually feed in shallow water, where plankton is floating.
-As many as 50 individuals may gather at a single plankton riched feeding site.
+As many as 50 individuals may gather at a single plankton rich feeding site.

-Mating takes place at different times of the year in different parts of the manta’s range.
-It normally starts with the full moon.
+9. Mating takes place at different times of the year in different parts of the manta’s range.
+It normally starts with the full moon